 When making a reservation for services crossing the US-Canadian border, you must provide certain information, including your date of birth, gender, country of citizenship, and detailed information regarding the form of ID that you will carry with you on your trip.
 Further conditions apply.

 Providing inaccurate or incomplete information will subject you to extensive inspection and questioning at the border.
-Please make sure that you supply us with complete and accurate information.
+Please ensure that you provide us with complete and accurate information.

-The information you provide when you make your reservation will be entered into your reservation record and supplied to Customs and Immigration officers in advance to facilitate your clearance.
+The information you provide when making your reservation will be entered into your reservation record and supplied to Customs and Immigration officers in advance to facilitate your clearance.
 Amtrak, VIA Rail Canada, or any Amtrak Thruway provider will not use this information for any other purpose.

 You must carry the original, valid identification document.
 Customs does not accept any copied, expired, or otherwise invalid documents.
 Each passenger must have their ID.